 All this brings me to a conversation I recently had with Randi Busse, who wrote the book Turning Rants into Raves.
 In her book, she talks about four business drivers, which are revenue, retention, reputation, and referrals.

 I thought these were the perfect “drivers” to help employees make good decisions, especially when the customer is making a special request.
-Knowing the answers to the following questions puts it all into perspective.

 These questions are a great start to help employees learn the secret to making good customer-focused decisions.
 I would add one more: Is it legal?
 The answer may be obvious, but some of our clients in the financial world deal with compliance issues that seem more of a nuisance than a law.
 Laws are laws.